 - The debt should be less than $729,750.

-- Requester should have a source of income.
+- The requester should have a source of income.

 - The property under mortgage should not be vacant or condemned.

-- Requester should not have a criminal record especially fraud related charges.
+- The requester should not have a criminal record, especially fraud-related charges.

 - The requester should not be currently or in the past 24 months have received another mortgage modification.

 If there are more requirements they will be made available by the lender.
 If you meet all the requirements, then you can proceed with the next steps on the checklist.

 - Work out your debt to income ratio- The next step on the mortgage modification checklist is a calculation of debt to income ratio.
 This is a ratio comparing your monthly debt payments to your gross untaxed income.
 The debts include every reduction made from your paycheque including credit card payments, health insurance and the mortgage itself.
 Different lenders have different ratio requirements thus you should ensure that you have this information beforehand.
 Typically, a ratio of between 36%-45% is considered a potential for a mortgage modification.
 If you’re having an issue with bad credit read our post on credit repair.